 RFABC Awards

-This award is presented to any person within the Association for meritorious service to the Association.
-Names for the John Bate Award of Merit may be submitted by members or by Zones giving the reasons for selection.
+• Nomination: Nominations for the John Bate Award of Merit can be submitted by individual members or by Zones within the Association.

 Recipients